-The Italian Fashion Industry: Between the Hourglass and a New Renaissance
+Il Codice della Rinascita: Italian Fashion Between the Hourglass and a New Renaissance

-Six centuries after the first Renaissance, Italy stands at a crossroads once again.
+Six centuries after the first Renaissance, the Italian fashion stands at a crossroads once again.
 In an era where the middle market is fading and luxury is being redefined, the industry must choose: stay trapped in globalized strategies or embrace a new era of cultural substance and value-driven soul.
 It is time for a second awakening.

 When the Renaissance began in 15th-century Florence, it was far more than a cultural phenomenon.
 In retrospect, it marked a societal paradigm shift: away from dogma, toward curiosity.
 It was the beginning of a cultural renewal—a turning point for Europe.
 The blend of innovation, humanism, and return to ancient values led to a sustainable flourishing with worldwide impact.
 Patrons like the Medici invested in art, science, and craftsmanship that became conscious of its own dignity.